 I enjoyed her project so much I decided to make some decorative balls for everyday accessories.

 Fortunately, the supplies you need for this project are few.
-Since shopping at this time is not an option, I was lucky to have everything I needed on hand.
+I was lucky to have everything I needed on hand.

 Do you know how to decoupage?
 It’s so easy, it may become addictive.